The Alba Truffle Fair Guide 2026: Tickets, Prices, & Dates

 Truffle hunters and their families display their wares in the centre of the market and are eager to let you inhale the heady aromas.
 You'll also find the judges here, who will inspect any purchases you make to ensure they fit strict quality criteria.

-Stallholders jostle for the attention of the crowds, and the best thing to do is wander around taking it all in while sipping on a glass Barolo or Barbaresco—a wine-tasting coupon gets you a real wine glass to take home—complete with a handy wine carrier you can hang around your neck for hands-free drinking.
+The best thing to do is wander around taking it all in while sipping on a glass of wine—a wine-tasting coupon gets you a wine glass, complete with a handy wine carrier to hang round your neck for hands-free drinking.

 A pile of porcini at the White Truffle World Market.